apecloud/kubeblocks/docs/user_docs/fault_injection/pod-faults.md

 ### Pod failure

-Run the command below to inject `pod-failure` into all pods in the default namespace and make the Pods unavailable for 10 seconds.
+Run the command below to inject `pod-failure` into all Pods in the default namespace and make the Pods unavailable for 10 seconds.

 ```bash
 kbcli fault pod failure --duration=10s